 Photo by Innerbody Research

 Throughout your life, your skin can go through many changes — hormonal shifts, sun exposure, injuries, diseases, conditions, and more.
-While it’s part of the human experience to go through many of these, they can leave lasting visible effects, like hyperpigmentation.
+While it’s part of the human experience to go through these, they can leave lasting visible effects, like hyperpigmentation.

 These spots or patches can have profound effects on people’s self-esteem.
 For example, a 2023 study on patients with melasma (an acquired pigmentary condition) found that they presented with “statistically significantly higher anxiety” versus patients without the condition.1 2